Last updated on 2026-04-21

 The Bachelor of Science in Nursing program is structured to be completed in four years of full-time study.
 The program includes:

-- Clinical placements starting from the first year
+- Hands-on clinical placements starting from the first term of study.

 Featured Experiences

-- Early clinical placements starting in the first year, allowing students to gain hands-on experience in real healthcare settings.
+- Early clinical placements starting in the first semester, allowing students to apply classroom knowledge in real-world settings.

 Career Options